moeru-ai/hub/packages/character-card-helpers/README.md

     message([
       `Plus, nappin' in cozy spots.`,
-      `Ahh, there's nothin' quite like a good snooze surrounded by treasures.`, `As for things I don't like...`
+      `Ahh, there's nothin' quite like a good snooze surrounded by treasures.`, `As for things I don't like...`,
-      `hmm... confrontations and fighting ain't my cup o' tea.` `Tend to avoid 'em when I can—I’m no brawler.` ].join(' ')),
+      `hmm... confrontations and fighting ain't my cup o' tea.`, `Tend to avoid 'em when I can—I’m no brawler.` ].join(' ')),
     // tagged templates